 It was not until I retired from dance at age thirty-eight and attended college courses in psychology did I come to terms with my cultic experience.
-Since then I have discussed this problem with many dancers and ex-dancers.
-So often you can see the proverbial light bulb of recognition go off in the dancer’s head when they hear the topic.
-By giving dancers the language of psychology and, in particular, the psychology of cults (known as “Totalism”), they are able to express the deep feelings that have eaten away at their souls.
+Since then, I have discussed this problem with many dancers and ex-dancers.
+So often, you can see the proverbial light bulb of recognition go off in the dancer’s head when they hear the topic.
+By giving dancers the language of psychology and, in particular, the psychology of cults (known as “Totalism”), they can express the deep feelings that have eaten away at their souls.
 Once I broach the topic, a flood of stories and emotions come forth.
 I would guess many dancers have been through this experience and have had no way to express the anger, disappointments, fears, and nightmares that have haunted their lives.

-It all began innocently when I was fifteen-years-old.
-I had taken ballet and tap lessons twice a week at a local dance studio for four years when I saw the movie version of Romeo and Juliet with Rudolf Nureyev and Margo Fonteyn.
+It all began innocently when I was fifteen years old.
+I took ballet and tap lessons twice a week at a local dance studio for four years when I saw Romeo and Juliet’s movie version with Rudolf Nureyev and Margo Fonteyn.
 I knew instinctively that was what I wanted to be.
 A local dance company held an audition.
-I was accepted at full scholarship.
-What appealed to me about this dance company was that they were a serious group purporting to teach classical Russian ballet with a goal of becoming the ballet company of my large metropolitan city.
+I was accepted on a full scholarship.
+What appealed to me about this dance company was that they were a serious group purporting to teach classical Russian ballet to become my large metropolitan city’s ballet company.

 I ate it up.
 I liked the discipline.
 The girls in the company became my friends and surrogate family.
 I became central to running the company.
-Over the years I became the male star who danced in every number and partnered all the girls.
+Over the years, I became the male star who danced in every number and partnered with all the girls.
 I built props, stored costumes, obtained lighting, and helped schedule performances.
 Every free hour was dedicated to the dance company.
-I was helping build a future; or so I thought.
+I was helping build a future, or so I thought.

 In the early years, we were really no different than any other local dance school hoping to grow into a regional or national dance company.
 All of us accepted the need to sacrifice time and money to make our dreams come true.
-The cultic aspects of the group developed as I, and the other teenagers of the company, aged into our twenties.
+The group’s cultic aspects developed as I, and the other teenagers of the company, aged into our twenties.

 Setting the Stage